Pranav-Kumar-PK/HR-Analysis-ML-/README.md

 --> I have also used Matplotlib and Seaborn to visualize the processed data.

---> Finally I listed out all the reasons responsible for the increased attrition rate in the company.
+--> Finally, I listed out all the reasons responsible for the increased attrition rate in the company.